magomimmo/modern-cljs/doc/tutorial-22.md

                :pretty-print false}}}})
 ```

-Much simpler eh!.
+Much simpler, eh!

 ### The enfocus developer view

-An here is the `profiles.clj` content:
+And here is the `profiles.clj` content:

 ```clj
 {:dev {:resources-paths ["dev-resources"]